sylumer/automators/Technology/Python.md

 ---

 # Overview
 Python is a high-level, interpreted programming language known for its simplicity and readability.
 It was created by Guido van Rossum and first released in 1991.
-Python is widely used in various fields such as web development, data science, artificial intelligence, and more due to its extensive standard library and community support.
+Python is widely used in various fields such as web development, data science, [[artificial intelligence]], and more due to its extensive standard library and community support.

 Python emphasises code readability with a clear and concise syntax, making it an excellent choice for beginners and experienced programmers alike.
 It supports multiple programming paradigms, including procedural, object-oriented, and functional programming.
 Python uses dynamic typing and automatic memory management, allowing for rapid development and easy maintenance of code.